Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Subfamily: Stromatopelminae

 West African Arboreals.
 Philip Charpentier's travels to Africa and persistent work have greatly clarified mysteries about the life cycles and habitats of these species.
-Of great interest is their evolutionary relationship with the Eumenphorinae.

 Genus